CosmicFinisher/CosmicLexicon.Foundation/docs/integrated_documentation_overview.md

-# Integrated Documentation Overview: OpenEchoSystem.Core Utilities and Extensions
+# Integrated Documentation Overview: CosmicLexicon.Foundation Utilities and Extensions

-This document provides a comprehensive overview of the OpenEchoSystem.Core foundational library, integrating information from various project documentation files.
+This document provides a comprehensive overview of the CosmicLexicon.Foundation foundational library, integrating information from various project documentation files.
 It aims to be a central resource for understanding the library's purpose, architecture, development process, and current status, aligning with the goals outlined in the PRD Master Plan and high-level acceptance tests.

 ## Table of Contents